API Stability¶

 interpretation includes fixed-layout resource fields,

-display/grid/thumbnail/color-sampler headers, path-record summaries,
+display/grid/thumbnail/color-sampler headers, working-path and

 Semantic metadata query: |